 We will ask all visitors to clean their hands with antibacterial gel when they arrive at school and wear a mask.
 If supplies run out, visitors will be asked to wash their hands and will be escorted to the adult toilets to ensure safeguarding.

 School Closure Decision – Out of Hours

 If the school is to be closed because of the coronavirus, outside of school hours, the snow chain telephone action plan will be put into place to inform staff members.
 A text message will go out to parents/carers to inform them that the school is closed.
 It will also be posted on the school website.
 The length of time the school will be closed will be determined by Public Health England and Department of Education.
 The school will keep everyone informed by text/email messages.
-A sign will be placed on the gate to inform everyone that the school is closed.

 A link to the Department of Education will be sent to parents for government guidance.